4hx0/eo/firefox_downgrade_ubuntu.md

 Now, start Firefox, and (hopefully) enjoy your Tab group tabs.

 When you've re-retrieved and saved, using whatever method you like, your lost tabs, you can remove and then install Firefox the regular way again.
+Of course, using an outdated version in the long run is not recommended for security reasons.

 ## Comments